Y Stingrays Swim Academy Featuring: Nationally Recognized Y Progressive Swim Program

 Registration is by Session

 Due to the social distancing restrictions and other practical considerations the Swim Academy program will be conducted on a Session by Session basis.
 This allows you to select a specific program level and time and base your participation on the health and well-being of your family and their needs.
-The Fall session will be 7 weeks long and run from September 14 through November 1.

 What are my lesson options?